Augmented reality in teaching: key challenges and how to overcome them

 Main text

-In 2020, I was part of a StoryFutures-funded project that sought to engage students in online learning and performance-making through the accessible integration of augmented reality (AR) in the classroom.
+I was part of a StoryFutures-funded project in 2020 that sought to engage students in online learning and performance-making through the accessible integration of augmented reality (AR) in the classroom.
 Our project, Beyond the Zoom and Gloom, identified key challenges in integrating AR into online teaching and performance-making and created an open-source toolkit for effectively meeting those challenges.

 What follows are some broad lessons learned for how you might navigate said challenges when integrating AR into your teaching.
 As a drama and theatre studies academic, my point of view and case studies are performative.